Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 9 - Data Backup Essentials/Chapter9-Data_Backup_Essentials.md

 ***

+### Chapter Summary: Key Takeaways

+Review the most critical concepts learned in this chapter to cement your foundation:

+* **Backup vs. Sync:** Backup keeps files safe from deletion/damage; Sync makes them identical everywhere.
+* **The 3-2-1 Rule:** Keep 3 copies, on 2 types of media, with 1 copy offsite (cloud).
+* **Ransomware Defense:** Use an external drive that you **disconnect after backup** to protect against encryption.

+#### Professional Insight:

+> "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive."

+### What's Next?

-In Chapter 10, we'll cover basic troubleshooting—how to solve common computer problems before they require professional intervention.
-Having good backups makes troubleshooting much safer, because you know your data is protected while you work on fixing problems.
+In **Chapter 10**, we'll cover **Basic Troubleshooting**—the essential knowledge you need to solve 80% of common computer problems before calling for help.

+**Remember:** Having good backups makes troubleshooting much safer, because you know your data is protected while you work on fixing problems.